dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Charles Hoskinson:**
-okay then just just to add to the to the team we're going to be adding to it so we're in discussions with people from Lancaster we also might bring
+okay then just to add to the
+to the team we're going to be adding to it so we're in discussions with people from Lancaster we also might bring